SiriusZen/energy-manifest/goodluck.md

 - For those trapped in repeating fated spirals, this seal reroutes probability.

 🍀 “Pluto doesn’t trap me.
 I loop inside its shadow until it folds in my favor.”
-→ Good Luck Seal activates synchronicity points camouflaged as accidents.
+→ Good Luck Seal activates synchronicity points camouflaged as accidents - for the ones who hold pass approval.